 - 1. Have had type 1 diabetes for at least one year and be using insulin for at least one year. - 2.
-Be at least six years old. - 3.
-Use either an insulin pump or multiple daily injections (MDI), with or without CGM for at least three months consistently before you collect CGM data for the study - 4.
-Avoid starting any new non-insulin diabetes medications during the study period.
+Use either an insulin pump or multiple daily injections (MDI), with or without CGM for at least three months consistently before you collect CGM data for the study.

-- 5. If you are not yet 18 years old, you must live with at least one parent/legal guardian who knows the emergency response for severe low blood sugars. - 6.
-For females who may become pregnant, and are sexually active. you must agree to use birth control.
+- 3. Be at least six years old. - 4.
+Use a CGM to monitor your sugar level.
+If you do not use a CGM, you must check your blood sugar at least three times a day on average. - 5.
+Avoid starting any new non-insulin diabetes medications during the study period. - 6.
+If you are not yet 18 years old, you must live with at least one parent/legal guardian who knows the emergency response for severe low blood sugars. - 7.
+For females who may become pregnant, and are sexually active, you must agree to use birth control. - a.
+If you become pregnant during the study, you will not be able to continue in the study.